bob-cook/rocketchat-sso/README.md

 # rocketchat-sso
 Rocket.Chat single-signon integration with Discourse

-Allow your Discourse users access to a Rocket.Chat instance usign their same identity, avatar, etc. A toolbar icon provides easy access to open a new browser tab to the chat system.
+Allow your Discourse users access to a Rocket.Chat instance using their same identity, avatar, etc. A toolbar icon provides easy access to open a new browser tab to the chat system.

 ## Discourse Configuration

 ### Install the plugin

-Add this plug-in using the normal plug-in configuration method in your app.yaml file.
+Add this plug-in using the normal plug-in configuration method in your app.yml file.
 The git URL is https://github.com/bob-cook/rocketchat-sso.git

 ### Rocket.Chat MongoDB Access